avikshit-banerjee/Semantic-and-Sentiment-Analysis-of-low-frequency-linguisics-using-BERT/README.md

 Code works in the following sequential order:

 1. Data Pre-processing
-2. Statistical analysis with graphs
+2. Statistical analysis with graphs and word-clouds
 3. Sentiment Classification using BERT
 4. Visualisations using Bubble plots
 5. Data was scrapped and gathered courtesy of Twitter API and consolidated by Strelluf,C. (Strelluf, 2022)